StormDragon77/Stormilla/README.md

 ### SUGGESTIONS:
 - Your suggestion will be marked invalid/declined if it strays too far from vanilla, does not fit my vision or is impossible to add.
 - <details><summary>Here's my design principles for this pack to show everything I plan on adding to this:</summary>
-	- Fix Inconsistencies, fix every texture and model bug a resource pack can fix and also logical inconsistencies<br />
+	- Fix Inconsistencies, fix every texture and model bug a resource pack can fix and also logical inconsistencies<br>
 	- Art Style Consistency, Minecraft's current default pack isn't entirely consistent.
 Some models and textures look old whether they be over-detailed, under-detailed, have a messy color palette or are just a different art style.
-Some of these are on purpose such as diamond ore and the creeper due to their iconic look but I will still be updating those too anyway.<br />
+Some of these are on purpose such as diamond ore and the creeper due to their iconic look but I will still be updating those too anyway.<br>
 	- Pixel Consistency, most of the game is already pixel consistent.
 There are just a few textures that have a different resolution compared to a block.
-If the pixels are not the same size as the ones on a normal block then it will be fixed if possible.<br />
+If the pixels are not the same size as the ones on a normal block then it will be fixed if possible.<br>
-	- Less Uniformity, most textures that is simply a recolor of an existing texture will be made more unique like the ore changes in 1.17 (as of right now, exceptions are things like wood planks, concrete, and terracotta.)<br />
+	- Less Uniformity, most textures that is simply a recolor of an existing texture will be made more unique like the ore changes in 1.17 (as of right now, exceptions are things like wood planks, concrete, and terracotta.)<br>
-	- Palette Consistency, Textures of the same material will have the same or a similar color palette (with possibly some exceptions such as iron block and anvil).<br />
+	- Palette Consistency, Textures of the same material will have the same or a similar color palette (with possibly some exceptions such as iron block and anvil).<br>
-	- Parity, Bedrock and java will be as similar as a resource pack allows.<br />
+	- Parity, Bedrock and java will be as similar as a resource pack allows.<br>
-	- Slightly More Realism, Some things will be more realistic while not sacrificing the feel of vanilla.<br />
+	- Slightly More Realism, Some things will be more realistic while not sacrificing the feel of vanilla.<br>
 	- New Item Models, many items have a consistency problem like with the cauldron being 2D and composter 3D.
 They have no reason to be different.
 Some items also simply use the flat block texture instead of having a dedicated item texture.
-I'll be changing both of these.<br />
+I'll be changing both of these.<br>
 	- Vanilla Building Blocks, I may make tweaks to them but I will not be drastically changing them.
-I don't want your builds to look too different with this pack on.<br />
+I don't want your builds to look too different with this pack on.<br>
 </details>

 - Please don't request adding other people's assets.
 Most of the time the answer is no, I like making the assets myself.
 You can however request an idea from another pack that you like and I might do my own spin on it.